phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 # HackMIT 2023 Admission Puzzle

 ## Introduction

 HackMIT is an annual hackathon that takes place at Massachusetts Institute of Technology in Cambridge, Massachusetts in early fall.
 This year, 2023, one way to get automatically admitted was to collect points by *individually* solving CTF-like admission puzzles and finish in the Top 50 of hackers.
 I managed to complete all of the puzzles and will try to assemble step-by-step approaches and solutions for people that want to have an understanding or a deeper understanding of that type of challenges in general and provide a complete walkthrough from the first time seeing the website to solving the last puzzle.
 ## Format

 I will be presenting all the solutions in a specific format, which is supposed to represent a sped-up version of my train of thoughts while tackling the specific problem.
-There will be sections that dive in a little deeper, which can be skipped by pressing the [TL;DR](https://en.wikipedia.org/wiki/TL;DR) link.
+There will be sections that dive in a little deeper, which you can unfold.
 The problems that required code to be written additionally include a code branch.
 I will be embedding tips or recommendations which are supposed to prevent possible mistakes, difficulties or unnecessary excessive time-consumption while working on the respective problem.
+For some problems, I will add a logs folder that contains text that'd be too long to be put onto the explication.
 <details>
 <summary>Show Format</summary>